 Growth Capital Program

-To help provide a small business a loan, RDF purchases up to 25% of the loan amount and subordinates its interest (in liquidation following a default) to the participating lending institution.
+To help provide a small business a loan, RDF purchases a participation of up to 50% in rural communities and 25% in cities of the loan amount and subordinates its interest to the participating lending institution.
 This increases a bank's lending capacity and provides greater access to a commercial bank loan.
 The participating bank services the loan as they normally would.

 Eligibility + Terms